ZeroLikviz/godot_plugin-neural-network/README.md

   <img src="https://i.postimg.cc/7689k1gx/NNET-logo.png" alt="NNET logo" />
 </div>

-**NNET is an add-on which provides you functionality to work with neural network.**
+**NNET is an add-on which provides you functionality for working with neural networks.**

 Any suggestions, ideas, improvements are welcome.
 If you want to share them, you can do so by submitting Github issue.
 I'll try my best implementing your ideas, although I don't promise anything, if I can't add them, then I won't add them.
 Also if you find a bug please report it.